Today’s Wonder of the Day was inspired by Kaydee. Kaydee Wonders, “Why do we have weekends?” Thanks for WONDERing with us, Kaydee!

 As much as we love weekends, would you believe that they've only been around for less than 100 years?
 It's true!
 For most of history, the workweek has been six or seven days long.

 For much of history, taking one day of rest each week has been very common.
 This stems from various religious traditions.
-For example, Muslims traditionally took a day of rest on Friday, while Jews observed a day of rest on Saturday and Christians did so on Sunday.
+For example, Muslims traditionally took a day of rest on Friday, while Jewish people observed a day of rest on Saturday and Christians did so on Sunday.

 It wasn't until the Industrial Revolution of the late 1800s that the concept of a two-day “weekend" began to take shape.
 At this time, large factories that produced consumer goods were beginning to transform the traditional farming economy into an industrial one.